Key takeaways:

 Keep in mind that it is quite common to experience occasional acid reflux, especially after eating a large meal or lying down immediately after eating.

-However, if this reflux becomes recurrent, you need to contact a doctor because GERD, when left untreated, can lead to serious complications such as esophagitis (inflammation of the esophagus), which can cause gastrointestinal bleeding; respiratory problems like chest congestion; or Barrett's esophagus, which is a risk factor for esophageal cancer.
+However, if this reflux becomes recurrent, you need to contact a doctor because GERD, when left untreated, can lead to serious complications such as esophagitis (inflammation of the esophagus).